-I am 22 years old and grew up in Northumberland with my parents, brother and a lot of animals.
+I am a 20-something year old who grew up in Northumberland with my parents, brother and a lot of animals!
 My hobbies include writing, reading, playing the piano and watching Friends, I’m a massive fan!
-I’m a 3rd year student at York St John University, studying English Language & Linguistics.
-Also, I am in the Linguistics Society (yes, I’m a geek), and the Singing Society!
+I graduated from York St John Uni with a 1st in English Language and Linguistics and am now doing a part time PGCE.

 I started this blog to write about my journey with ME/CFS and the ups and downs that go with it.
 You can read more about why I started my blog here.